imthenachoman/nGoogleCalendarSync/README.md

 # nGoogleCalendarSync
-Creates "busy" events on "another" calendar from your calendar.
+Creates "busy" events on a destination calendar from a source calendar.

 This is still a WIP.